-- 3) To ensure quiet operation of ENERGY STAR qualified HRV/ERVs, each product should be installed using sound attenuation techniques, such as using a flexible connector between the unit and the rigid-pipe supply and return ducts. - 4) Installing a user-accessible control with your product will improve comfort and may significantly reduce the product's energy use.
+- 3) To ensure quiet operation of ENERGY STAR qualified HRV/ERVs, each product should be installed using sound attenuation techniques, such as using a flexible connector between the unit and the rigid-pipe supply and return ducts.
+Use of an ECM-equipped central air handler is also recommended installations in which the HRV/ERV share the central duct system. - 4) Installing a user-accessible control with your product will improve comfort and may significantly reduce the product's energy use.
 Most building codes require a centrally located control with an on/off switch.